-There were no balances of trade and other receivables past-due at 31 December 2019 and 2018.
+There were no balances of trade and other receivables past-due at 31 December 2020 and 2019.

-No provisions were recognised in 2019 and 2018 for impairment losses on assets in the balances of trade and other receivables on the asset side of the balance sheet.
+No provisions were recognised in 2020 and 2019 for impairment losses on assets in the balances of trade and other receivables on the asset side of the balance sheet.

-Information on deferred payments to suppliers in commercial trades
+Information on deferred payments to suppliers in commercial transactions

-In accordance with the Second Final Provision of Law 31/2014, of 3 December, amending the Corporate Enterprises Act to improve corporate governance, which amends the Third Additional Provision of Law 15/2010, of 5 July, amending Law 3/2004, of 29 December, establishing measures against late payments in commercial trades, and considering the Single Additional Provision of the Ruling on 29 January 2016 of the Spanish Accounting and Audit Institute (ICAC) on disclosures to be included in financial statements in relation to the average supplier payment period in commercial trades, for the purposes of complying with the disclosure requirement, information on the average supplier payment period in 2019 and 2018 is set out below:
+In accordance with the Second Final Provision of Law 31/2014, of 3 December, amending the Corporate Enterprises Act to improve corporate governance, which amends the Third Additional Provision of Law 15/2010, of 5 July, amending Law 3/2004, of 29 December, establishing measures against late payments in commercial trades, and considering the Single Additional Provision of the Ruling on 29 January 2016 of the Spanish Accounting and Audit Institute (ICAC) on disclosures to be included in financial statements in relation to the average supplier payment period in commercial trades, for the purposes of complying with the disclosure requirement, information on the average supplier payment period in 2020 and 2019 is set out below:

-2019 2018
+2020 2019

 Days Days

-Average supplier payment period 39.34 48.75
+Average supplier payment period 49.14 39.34

-Ratio of transactions paid 39.45 49.26
+Ratio of transactions paid 49.31 39.45

-Ratio of transactions pending payment 23.46 17.03
+Ratio of transactions pending payment 42.07 23.46

 Thousands of Thousands of

 euros euros

-Total payments made 2,512 1,959
+Total payments made 2,203 2,512

-Total payments pending 18 31
+Total payments pending 52 18